Unidata/tds/docs/src/public/userguide/pages/thredds/InvCatalogServerSpec.md

 The `addTimeCoverage` element indicates that a THREDDS `timeCoverage` element should be added to each atomic dataset cataloged by the containing `datasetScan` element and describes how to determine the time coverage for each dataset in the collection.

 Currently, the `addTimeCoverage` element can only describe one method for determining the time coverage of a dataset.
 The  `datasetNameMatchPattern` attribute is used in a [regular expression](http://www.regular-expressions.info/){:target="_blank"} match on the dataset name.
-If the match succeeds, a [capturing group](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html){:target="_blank"}  replacement is performed on the `startTimeSubstitutionPattern` attribute and the result is the start time string (see the [`namer` element](server_side_catalog_specification.html#namer-element) description, above, for more on regular expressions and capturing groups).
+If the match succeeds, a [capturing group](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html){:target="_blank"}  replacement is performed on the `startTimeSubstitutionPattern` attribute, and the result is the start time string (see the [`namer` element](server_side_catalog_specification.html#namer-element) description, above, for more on regular expressions and capturing groups).
 The time coverage duration is given by the `duration` attribute.

 The `datasetPathMatchPattern` attribute was added (2009-06-05, TDS 4.0) to allow matching on the entire dataset path instead of just the dataset name.
 The two match pattern attributes should not be used together; if they are both given the `datasetNameMatchPattern` will be used.

 Example: